ietf-ivy-wg/network-inventory-topology/draft-ietf-ivy-network-inventory-topology.md

 `cable-name` is omitted; the controller derives the complete passive path by:
 1. reading `port-ref` of TP-A and TP-B;
 2. walking the passive-inventory relationships (FDT-1 ↔ cable ↔ FDT-2).

+# JSON Example of an MPO Breakout-Channel Port
+This appendix provides an example of a 400 Gb/s DR4 port that is physically implemented as four independent 100 Gb/s lanes (an MPO breakout).
+The lanes are exposed as breakout-channel entries so that the port can later be configured as either a single 400G trunk or four 100G breakout interfaces.
+The instance data below shows the minimal JSON encoding {{?RFC7951}} of the port-breakout container for this port.

+{::include-fold ./port-breakout-example.json}

 # Acknowledgments
 {:numbered="false"}